jpgoldberg/toy-crypto-math/docs/source/nt.rst

 Functions here wrap functions from the primefac_ Python package.
 Note that the wrapping is not completely transparent in some cases.
-That is the interface and behavior may differ.
+That is, the interface and behavior may differ.

 .. autofunction:: factor